 When it comes to increasing energy efficiency in your home, it’s easy to forget the impact your windows have on your energy usage.
-Drafty windows are easy to recognize, but you don’t have to have a noticeable issue with your windows to benefit from replacement windows.
+Drafty windows are easy to recognize, but you don’t need to have a noticeable issue with your windows to benefit from replacement windows.
 The proper windows can help you save energy when it comes to heating and cooling your home.

 Thanks to improved technologies, the glass in your windows can boost energy efficiency.
 And that doesn’t just mean tinting your windows.
-Multiple-pane choices, various kinds of glazing, gas fills and even the method used to install the glass can help you save money on your energy bills throughout the year, regardless of the weather.
+Multiple-pane choices, various kinds of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills throughout the year, regardless of the weather.

 Get to Know the ENERGY STAR® Basics

-When considering windows for energy efficiency, it's important to first investigage their energy-performance ratings in relation to the Lewes climate and your home's design.
+When considering windows for energy efficiency, it's important to first investigate their energy-performance ratings in relation to the Lewes climate and your home's design.
 What does “energy efficiency” even mean and how can you weigh the energy savings of one window against another once they’re placed in your home?

 - U-Factor: The rate of heat loss to the outside.
 A low U-factor is better.